Managing my registration

 Complete your continuous professional learning (CPL)

 Continuous professional learning (CPL) is the learning you do for work which helps develop knowledge, skills and professional practice to help deliver high quality care.
-We have a CPL website that will help you find learning opportunities relevant to your role and career stage to meet your CPL requirements.
+Our CPL website(Opens new window) will help you find learning opportunities relevant to your role and career stage to meet your CPL requirements.

 Complete a qualification to meet a registration condition